Western Sahara: Politics

 Sovereignty over Western Sahara is contested between Morocco and the Polisario Front and its legal status remains unresolved.
 The United Nations considers it to be a "non-self-governing territory".

-Formally, Morocco is administered by a bicameral parliament under a constitutional monarchy.
+Formally, Morocco is administered by a bicameral parliament under a constitutional monarchy wherein the monarch retains significant powers, such as the capacity to appoint the government and to dissolve parliament.
 The last elections to the parliament's lower house were deemed reasonably free and fair by international observers.
-Certain powers, such as the capacity to appoint the government and to dissolve parliament, remain in the hands of the monarch.
-The Morocco-controlled parts of Western Sahara are divided into several provinces that are treated as integral parts of the kingdom.
-The Moroccan government heavily subsidizes the Saharan provinces under its control with cut-rate fuel and related subsidies, to appease nationalist dissent and attract immigrants from Sahrawis and other communities in Morocco proper.
+The Morocco-occupied parts of Western Sahara are divided into several provinces that are treated as integral parts of the kingdom.
+The Moroccan government heavily subsidizes the Saharan provinces under its occupation with cut-rate fuel and related subsidies, to appease nationalist dissent and attract immigrants from Sahrawis and other communities in Morocco proper.

 The exiled government of the self-proclaimed Sahrawi Arab Democratic Republic (SADR) is a form of single-party parliamentary and presidential system, but according to its constitution, this will be changed into a multi-party system at the achievement of independence.
 It is presently based at the Tindouf refugee camps in Algeria, which it controls.
 It also controls the part of Western Sahara to the east of the Moroccan Wall, known as the liberated territories.
 This area has a very small population, estimated to be approximately 30,000 nomads.
 The Moroccan government views it as a no-man's land patrolled by UN troops.
 The SADR government whose troops also patrol the area have proclaimed a village in the area, Bir Lehlou and Tifariti, as SADR's former and actual temporary factual capitals.

 On 18 December 2019, the Comoros became the first nation to open a consulate in Laayoune in support of Moroccan claims to Western Sahara.
 In January 2020, The Gambia and Guinea opened consulates in Dakhla; meanwhile, Gabon opened a consulate general in Laayoune.
 As part of the Moroccan-Israeli normalisation deal, the United States established a temporary consulate post in Dakhla in January 2021 as a transition to establishing a permanent consulate within the near future.